ActionScript & MXML language extension for Visual Studio Code

 - IntelliSense completion for classes and interfaces, imports, properties, methods, and more.

-- Signature Help shows a list of parameters when calling functions.
+- Signature Help shows a list of a function's parameters when you call it.

 - Errors and Warnings are updated in real time as you type (or on save only, if you prefer).

-- Hover over a symbol to see more details such as types, namespaces, and more.
+- Hover over a symbol to see more details such as types, namespaces, documentation, and more.

 - Go to Definition with